pknabnb97/fake_news_detection/README.md

 Tensorflow with Keras backend was used for the Tokenization, Pad Sequencing and Model defining tasks.

 The model architecture has a word embedding layer that takes input sequences of length the size of the defined vocabulary and embeds them into a vector space of size 16.
-Following that, it has convolution layer with units having ReLU activation function and finally a max pooling layer, whose output is finally sent to a sigmoid nonlinearity to predict the label.
+Following that, it has a convolution layer with units having ReLU activation function and finally a max pooling layer, whose output is finally sent to a sigmoid nonlinearity to predict the label.

 The model was then trained for 10 epochs with 99.98% accuracy on the training set and 96% accuracy on the test set.
 The loss function was set to ‘binary crossentrophy’ with Adam optimization function and a learning rate of 0.001.